Crafts Council of British Columbia: History

+The CCBC, formerly the Craftsmen's Association of British Columbia, was created in recognition of a growing craft community by members of the Visual Arts Committee of the Community Arts Council of Vancouver.
+The organization's first office and exhibition space was located in the Dominion Building in downtown Vancouver.
+In December 1979, the CCBC relocated to Granville Island.

 Programs

 The CCBC offers a number of programs and services designed to promote fine crafts, educate the public on fine craft practices and trends, meet the needs of its membership, craftspeople/artisans, educators, students and the general public.
 The CCBC is the only craft-focused arts service organization in BC that fulfills an educational and public mandate along with regional and national objectives.

 A list of programs currently offered at CCBC: